space-wizards/docs/src/en/space-station-14/mapping/guides/general-guide.md

 2. If desired, `mappingclientsidesetup` to use the default mapping setup.

-3. Make all your changes.
+3. Make all mapping changes.

-4. If you have created new rooms, run `fixgridatmos GID` before saving.
+4. If new rooms were created, run `fixgridatmos GID`.

 5. Save the map with the same ID you used previously: `savemap ID PATH`. **Important**: If you are working with a salvage or a shuttle, you need `savegrid GRID_ID PATH` instead.